Imran07-designs/Figma_Designs/README.md

-# Figma Design Task Exports
+# Figma Design Tasks

 This repository contains exported PDF versions of various Figma design tasks.
-Each file represents a unique design concept created in Figma and exported for review and sharing purposes.
+Each file represents a unique design concept created in Figma.

 ## 📁 Contents